Learn

 Why is this turquoise green and not turquoise blue?

-Turquoise coloration at Cortez Canyon results from hydrothermal fluids introducing a phosphate mixture of copper (blue), iron (green), and traces of zinc (lime) into a limestone-hosted fracture system; precipitation of secondary phosphate minerals under variable metal ratios and host-rock interaction produced the observed mint-to-turquoise spectrum and localized color zoning.
+Turquoise coloration at Cortez Canyon results from hydrothermal fluids introducing a phosphate mixture of copper (blue), iron (green), and traces of zinc (lime) into a limestone-hosted fracture system.
+Precipitation of secondary phosphate minerals under variable metal ratios and host-rock interaction produced the observed mint-to-turquoise spectrum and localized color zoning.

 Does it come with provenance or mine attribution?